fredflores814/Fictional-Transit/README.md

 # Fictional-Transit
-A repository that generates fictional public transportation data
+A repository that generates fictional public transportation data.